 - Your current organizational model: make sure the video banking strategy you choose reflects the structure of your organization - in terms of people, processes and technology.

-- Pick one use case to start with: which activities will you leverage most business value with in the short term?
+- Pick one use case to start with: which activities will you create most business value with in the short term?
 Try to connect supply and demand: where in the customer journey can your supplies (i.e. your workforce capacity) meet the demands of your customers?

 - Combine centralization with decentralization, because you will have to apply both approaches to create maximum value out of video banking.

-In the end, banks looking to optimize their omnichannel strategy have to find the combination of digital and personal interactions that is right for their specific organization and the local markets they serve.
+In the end, banks looking to optimize their omnichannel strategy have to find the combination of digital and personal interactions that is right for their specific organization, and the local markets they serve.